-We manage four sites with beach huts along the New Forest coast, at Calshot, Milford on Sea, Hordle Cliff and Barton on Sea.
+We manage four sites with beach huts along the New Forest coast.
+These are at Calshot, Milford on Sea, Hordle Cliff, and Barton on Sea.

 Your beach hut should be kept in a good state of repair.
 Please ensure all rubbish and materials are removed from the site after maintenance work so the area is kept clean for all users.